CogStack/MedCAT/README.md

 1) UMLS Small (A modelpack containing a subset of UMLS (disorders, symptoms, medications...).
 Trained on MIMIC-III)
 2) SNOMED International (Full SNOMED modelpack trained on MIMIC-III)
 3) UMLS Dutch v1.10 (a modelpack provided by UMC Utrecht containing [UMLS entities with Dutch names](https://github.com/umcu/dutch-umls) trained on Dutch medical wikipedia articles and a negation detection model [repository](https://github.com/umcu/negation-detection/)/[paper](https://doi.org/10.48550/arxiv.2209.00470) trained on EMC Dutch Clinical Corpus).
-4) UMLS Full. >4MM concepts trained self-supervsied on MIMIC-III. v2022AA of UMLS.
+4) UMLS Full. >4MM concepts trained self-supervised on MIMIC-III. v2022AA of UMLS.

 To download any of these models, please [follow this link](https://uts.nlm.nih.gov/uts/login?service=https://medcat.rosalind.kcl.ac.uk/auth-callback) and sign into your NIH profile / UMLS license.
 You will then be redirected to the MedCAT model download form.
 Please complete this form and you will be provided a download link.